-MARCOS: You know what I mean?
-There's just, there's just this disconnect and I don't, I wouldn't appreciate that.
-So I never, I don't try to put my clients through that either.
-So I think that's, that's, that's for me, what makes working with, so, I guess unique based off of what I've heard, you know.
+Marcos: You know what I mean?
+There's just this disconnect and I wouldn't appreciate that.
+So I don't try to put my clients through that either.
+I think that's for me I guess unique based off of what I've heard, you know.

-SAMANTHA: Yeah, absolutely.
-And to be honest, most of us are all control freaks.
-So we, we want to, we want to be able to get into the dress before the stones go on and then know exactly where the fringe is going to hit.
-And
+Samantha: Yeah, absolutely.
+To be honest, most of us are all control freaks.
+We want to be able to get into the dress before the stones go on and then know exactly where the fringe is going to hit, and

-And then someone that's looking for something that's completely out of the box, whether that's wedding dress or costume or showcase material. what is the typical timeline that you like to work with for each of those, and what is the budget that somebody should probably plan on preparing?
+Then there's someone that's looking for something that's completely out of the box, whether that's wedding dress or costume or showcase material.
+What is the typical timeline that you like to work with for each of those, and what is the budget that somebody should probably plan on preparing?

 But there have been situations where someone comes to me and it's completely emergency and I have to make something in a couple of days, you know?
 I do that all the time. yeah, but if it has absolutely not be on top, stay on top of your schedule.
 Yeah.
 Don't, don't wait till the last minute please.
 Because that's just, it's not really professional. yeah, about a month. so four weeks to six weeks is usually the standard waiting time for most pieces, and that doesn't really, the complexity of the garment doesn't usually come in.
 I mean, it could be a pair of pants, you know, it could be you a basic basic practice dress.